caseyhoepner/nasa-challenge/README.md

 ## Data

-Currently, mock data is seeded based on real data sets:
+Currently, mock data is seeded based on data from raptim.org and the World Resources Institute:

 ```